While We Bleed, Opening Scene: “No Witnesses”

 Foncesca sneered.
 “Did he beg?”

 “No.” She turned to a chest set on a table.
-Sul had briefly considered trying to pick its locks while waiting before deciding it wasn’t worth the risk.
+Sul had briefly considered trying to pick its locks while he was waiting, before deciding it wasn’t worth the risk with the servants watching his every move.
 A few clicks and the iron lid opened.
-The baroness took out a small box, its weight evident as she carried it to him.
+The Baroness took out a small box, its weight evident as she carried it to him.
 “As promised.
 One hundred platinum crowns.
-Enough to buy a minor title of your own, and lands.”
+I had to borrow from my own shipping company to withdraw so much at once.
+Enough to buy a title of your own, lands of your own.”

-“Both of which I’d probably lose along with my head the next time one of you nobles decided to declare a blood feud.”
+“Both of which I’d lose, along with my head, the next time one of you nobles decided to declare a blood feud.”

 “Only if you picked the wrong side,” Foncesca rejoined.

 “I’ll keep the platinum, if it’s all the same to you.”
 He held out the package.
-The baroness hesitated once again before taking it and handing over the box at the same time.
+The Baroness hesitated once again before taking it and handing over the box at the same time.
 Their hands touched for the briefest instant, and it was done.
+Sul opened the lid, smiled at the neat little rows of white metal painted a hundred colors by stained-glass sunlight.

-As Sul cradled the box the baroness put her prize in the chest, shut and locked it once again.
+As Sul cradled his prize the Baroness put her own in the chest, shut and locked it once again.
 She paused.
-“Are…aren’t you at all curious what I plan on doing with it?”
+“Aren’t you at all curious what I plan to do with it?”

 “It’s nothing to me,” he said with practiced disinterest.
 “You know my reputation.
 I can get you anything, anyone, anywhere for the right price.
 Once the job’s done, I get paid and move on.
-Though this is more than enough to retire.
-This might just be my last job!”
+Of course, this is more than enough to retire on.
+Might just be my last job!”
 He tucked the box more firmly under his arm.
 “And with that…” He turned toward the door to the tower stairwell.

 “One moment,” Foncesca insisted.
 “I’ll not have it said I lack hospitality.”
-She motioned to a side table upon which was set a decanter of rose wine and two crystal goblets.
+She motioned to a side table upon which was set a decanter of rosé wine and two crystal goblets.
 She poured a small measure into each and proffered one.
-“You’ve traveled long and far for this job.
-Let’s at least drink a salute to a successful deal.”
+“You’ve traveled long and far for this task.
+Let’s at least drink a salute to a successful expedition.”

 Foncesca must have read the suspicion on his face.
 She laughed.
 “Oh, really Mister Sul, you are too suspicious!”